-Creating a calmer home life is much the same as baking a cake, in the sense that you need the right ingredients in the right proportions – which can seem a little tricky at first if you don’t know the recipe, but once you have a recipe to follow, it’s as simple as ABC.
+Creating a calmer home life is much the same as baking a cake, in the sense that you need the right ingredients in the right proportions.
+It can seem a little tricky at first if you don’t know the recipe.
+But once you have a recipe to follow, it’s as simple as ABC.

 If you’re interested in learning more about the “ingredients” required to live a happy, harmonious and stable life you will want to read up on Maslow’s Hierarchy of Needs, as this article is less psychologically intensive, and stays more on the surface of how to achieve a more happy and harmonious home life in a practical way.